achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **Quadruple Doorbell Pattern**
   A new quadruple-press pattern has been added, with slightly refined timing to improve reliability and avoid overlap with other patterns.

-- **Extended Model Detection Support**
-   Detection capabilities now include additional older models like the `TTC-xx` and `TTS-xx` and common outdoor stations.

-- **Enhanced Reliability with Remote Peripheral**
-   Data reading is now based on RMT, providing more reliability compared to the previous interrupt-based method.

-- **Telegram Queue**
-   Outgoing telegrams are now queued to prevent data loss.

 - **Install Update Button**
    A new button lets you install the latest available Doorman firmware version directly from the web interface.